aragon/hack/docs/guides-agent-app.md

 You've just used the Agent app to allow one Aragon organization to participate as a stakeholder in another!

+On next iteration of this guide we will explain 3 new use cases:

-## Use case B: Interacting with Compound
+1. Interacting with Compound

-## Use case C: Creating an Aragon Trust
+2. Creating an Aragon Trust

-## Use case D: Opening a Maker CDP
+3. Opening a Maker CDP

+Stay tuned!

 # Further resources
 - [Dynamic Permissions for Organization “Actions” with Signer Integration](https://forum.aragon.org/t/dynamic-permissions-for-organization-actions-with-signer-integration/116)